Breadcrumb

 Symptoms

-- Feeling dizzy, faint, or in more pain while standing or sitting upright for a long time (orthostatic intolerance).
-These symptoms get better or go away when you lie down.
+- You may feel dizzy, weak, exhausted, confused, or in more pain when you have been standing or sitting upright for a long time.
+These symptoms usually improve or go away when you lie down.

-ME/CFS may also cause the following symptoms.
+ME/CFS may also cause other symptoms.
 These may be just as common as the core symptoms.
 Different people with ME/CFS have different combinations of:

 - Pain, which can be widespread or in one place.
 ME/CFS pain can be in one area, then move to another.
 You may have: